matble/vote_for_points/README.txt

 #####################
-#  Raffle Minigame  #
+#  Voting Minigame  #
 #####################

-Description: Allow users to start a raffle for currency.
-One user at random will win.
-Options in UI Made By: GeneralRommel
+Description: Allow users to start a vote where the winner gets currency.
+Made By: GeneralRommel
 Website: https://www.twitch.tv/generalrommel